ntpinckney/ntpinckney/README.md

 # ✨️ W e l c o m e

 I'm a software application developer, graphic designer, user interface designer, and recent graduate.
-All of my academic and professional experience can be found in my [LinkedIn](https://www.linkedin.com/in/ntpinckney).
+All of my academic and professional experience can be found on my [LinkedIn](https://www.linkedin.com/in/ntpinckney).

 ## 👨‍💻 Languages
 - Java